 125g icing sugar (but it may depend on how many and what size of cake you’re making)

 A selection of wild flowers (or whatever you fancy) to decorate

 1. Preheat the oven to 180C and line your cake tray with paper cases.
 Chop the marzipan into tiny pieces – around 1cm x 1cm – and hopefully resist eating them as you go better than I did.

 2. Place the marzipan chunks in a large bowl and beat for a few minutes using a handheld electric whisk (a little odd, I know.
 The marzipan will stay in chunks but should get a bit more crumbly.)
 Add the eggs, one at a time, beating in between – you should get a mix yellow, sticky-looking substance, and don’t worry, it won’t be smooth.

 3. Add the cornflour, melted butter and salt.
 Beat until the batter is a little smoother before finishing with the elderflower cordial and almond extract.

 4. Pour the mixture into the prepared cake cases, filling each about two thirds.
 Bake for about 20-22 minutes for the big cakes and around 10-11 minutes for the small ones until they’re golden on top and slightly puffed in the centre.
 Cool in the tin for five minutes or so before turning the cakes out and placing on a wire rack to cool completely.

 5. Make the icing by sifting the sugar into a bowl, adding the rose and pink and stirring.
 Add drops of warm water a little at a time until you reach the desired consistency (it should coat the back of a teaspoon).
 Add more sugar to thicken, more pink to darken the colour or more rose to strengthen the flavour.
 Obviously.
-Once the cakes are totally cool, spread around 1tsp of icing on to each (I did mine right to the paper cases) and top with a flower.
+Once the cakes are totally cool, spread around 1tsp of icing on to each (I did mine right to the paper cases) and top with a chocolate flavour princess and flower.
 Simple, pretty and delicious.